Winery Marketing 101: How To Increase Sales

 Giveaways are a brilliant strategy to expand your customer base.
 It may seem counterintuitive to make money by giving things away, but the giveaways not only get people talking about your winery, but they may also get your products in the hands of those who wouldn’t have tried them.
 Giveaways alone can expand your customer base.

 You can hold contests on social media, allowing customers to earn entries through shares, comments, and tweets.
 You could even offer a label designing contest to not only reach out to new potential customers but also showcase a local artist.
-The giveaway could be a complimentary bottle of wine or a ticket to a wine event you’re hosting.
+The giveaway could be a complimentary bottle of wine or a ticket to your hosting wine event.

 Live Stream Your Virtual Wine Hour